jocosocial/twitarr/rest_documentation.md

 Deletes a post from a thread.
 If the post was the only post in the thread, the thread will also be deleted.

 ### Requires
-* logged in as either the post author or admin
+* logged in as either the post author, or as moderator, tho, or admin.
     * Accepts: key query parameter

 #### Returns